sunil-singh-chaudhary/firebase-chat-message/README.md

 ## How To setUp Firebase

-1.Go to Firebase Authentication and Enable SignIn provider for email and password 2.
-Go to firestore Database in firebase console check Rules and add paste below code for authroized person to only read and write permission
+- Step 1: Go to Firebase Authentication and Enable SignIn provider for email and password
+- 2. Go to firestore Database in firebase console check Rules and add paste below code for authroized person to only read and write permission

 ```bash